dan11218/gatsby-e-commerce-demo/readme.md

 Gatsby requires node version 8 or higher, check your version with `node -v`.
 If it's <8, use `nvm use 8` to use version 8.

+Install all required modules by running `npm install`

 Test by running `gatsby --version` or `gatsby info`

 If there are no errors, you can run `gatsby develop`.